FerGubert/viagens_carona/README.md

-## Getting Started
+## Introduction

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Distributed application with client server architecture simulating a hitchhiking application where interested passengers and drivers can register their trips and receive notifications in case there is a change in any event of their interest

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains two applications, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+- `Cliente_Viagens_Carona`: client application where passengers and drivers can register their interests
+- `Servidor_Viagens_Carona`: server application that handles requests and sends notifications